 With WPI’s fast pace and through many student organizations, she has explored “old, new, and current interests” while also building lifelong friendships (and fine-tuning her time management skills so she has time for other interests, including skiing, swimming, and volunteering).
 She’s taken advantage of all WPI has to offer by getting involved in and assuming leadership roles in theatre groups and her sorority, Chi Omega.

 Hannah knows using these skills across disciplines will help her achieve her ultimate goal of telling stories and working in the videogame industry or with museums.
 “With theater, I get to do technical work with sound design and engineering to help build the artistic vision of a show,” she says.
-“With my IMGD degree, I have learned new ways to tell stories.”
+“With my Interactive Media and Game Development degree, I have learned new ways to tell stories.”